alwinb/html-parser/README.md

 * Lexer:
   - CDATA tags are as of yet lexed as bogus comments.
-  - The end tags of comments are lexed slightly differently.
 * Parser:
   - The tree construction rules for template tags.
   - Include attributes check in the implementation of 'Noah's Ark'.